volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## To install

-Before intalling the dev version, REMOVE, if exists, the plugin from your system using the webUI plugins page.
+Before intalling the dev version, __REMOVE__, if exists, the plugin from your system using the webUI plugins page and __REBOOT BEFORE INSTALLING__ a new version!

-Due to a [Volumio decision](https://volumio.org/forum/require-plugins-uploaded-plugins-repo-t8116-10.html), now third party or dev plugin can only be install through SSH.
-Here is how:

 ### 1. Enable SSH and connect to Volumio

 To do that, have a look here : [ssh in volumio](https://volumio.github.io/docs/User_Manual/SSH.html)

 ### 2. Download and install the plugin